 Northeastern Colorado is renowned for its Canada Goose and Duck hunting.
 Thousands of geese and ducks frequent Windsor, Severence, and the I-76 corridor along the South Platte River.
 Outfitters make a solid business out of taking clients into fields in pit blinds or along rivers in duck blinds to hunt these migratory birds.

 The big game hunting season in Colorado ranges from August through November.
 What are big game hunters after?
-Moose, black bear, deer, pronghorn and Rocky Mountain elk are Colorado's most popular hunts.
-Colorado state's Parks and Wildlife division relies heavily on fees to hunt in Colorado, especially from out-of-state hunters.
+Moose, black bear, deer, pronghorn, and Rocky Mountain elk are Colorado's most popular hunts.
+Colorado's State Parks and Wildlife division relies heavily on fees to hunt in Colorado, especially from out-of-state hunters.
 Elk licenses bring over $500, plus the local hunting towns financially benefit from the surge of hunters in the Fall.
 World record deer and elk live in the mountains and plains of Colorado, and hundreds of record book animals have been taken here.
 Be sure to get your license early as there are a limited amount of licenses available in Southwest Colorado.

 Hunting in Colorado is an exceptional experience that no one interested in hunting should miss out on.
-The only sure way preserve your piece of this resource is to purchase your own personal slice of Colorado.
+The only sure way to preserve your piece of this resource is to purchase your own personal slice of Colorado.
 Hayden Outdoors can help you make your dream come true by providing you with extensive options for Colorado hunting land for sale.